sabrinagannon/code-witch-theme/README.md

 # Code Witch Theme

-A code theme for your witchy self, read about the inspiration [here](https://thecodewitch.codes/code-witch-theme/).
+A code theme for your witchy self, inspired by [this illustration](https://twitter.com/thecodewitch/status/1378053057443926026?s=20).
-Has both a dark and light versions.
+Has both dark and light modes.

 ## Previews